aaroncroberts/cis-265/hugo/content/oop/List.md

 * A List Interface is a linear data structure in a sequence.
 * ArrayList implements all the mebers in the interface
+* add() will add to the end of the list
+* List is dynamically sized which is bound by the items in the collection.
+* accessing items not already in the list will throw exceptions

 **List Interface:**